Total Loss Settlement Negotiation: How to Get What Your Car Is Worth

 What if the insurer's comps are vehicles located far from my area?

 This is a common valuation error and one of the easiest to challenge.
 Local market conditions significantly affect vehicle prices, and insurers are required to base ACV on your local or regional market.
 Submit your own locally sourced comps — from platforms like Autotrader, CarGurus, and local dealer sites — to demonstrate the regional price discrepancy.
-Specifically note in your counteroffer that the insurer's comps were pulled from outside your market.
+Specifically note in your counteroffer that the insurer's comps were pulled from outside your market area.

 How much can I realistically increase a total loss settlement through negotiation?